ambielecki/dwa15-fall2018/php/forms.md

 How the data is sent depends on what request type is being used&mdash; HTTP protocol supports two types: GET and POST.

-+ When you visit a web page, the GET method is used.
++ When you visit a web page (either by typing in the URL or via a link), the GET method is used.
 + When you submit a form to a web page, either the GET or POST method can be used.

 ## GET Example
 This semester, many of our demos will revolve around an example called **foobooks**, which will be a simple application for organizing a collection of books.

-With that in mind, let's build our very first iteration of foobooks and demonstrate processing a form with the GET method.
+With that in mind, let's build a super basic iteration of foobooks to demonstrate processing a form with the GET method.

 Create a new file called `foobooks.php` with this code:
 ```php